ANSHRAMANI1/AEGIS/README.md

 - **Kill switch** — immediate shutdown, never auto-modified
 - **Protected files** — `core.py`, `kill_switch.py`, `start_helena.py` cannot be self-edited
-- **No autonomous self-upgrade** — HELENA can read and propose edits, but not deploy to GitHub
+- **No autonomous self-upgrade** — AEGIS can read and propose edits, but not deploy to GitHub
 - **Sandboxed training** — all self-generated code runs in an isolated sandbox before any patch is considered
 - **Permission system** — every task validated against mode × source × command matrix